JustinChan1996/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 **SWC-107: Reentrancy**

 In this smart contract, there are two functions which involves transfering Ether from the smart contract to another address which are `transaction()` and `collectLeftoverEther()`.
 Before any call functions to transfer Ether are called, all the state changes to the coupon's and promotion balances are made so that re-entrancy attacks will fail as the state would have already changed if the attack occurs.

+**SWC-102: Outdated Compiler Version**

+This smart contract only can compile using Solidity Compiler version 0.8.0 or higher because in Solidity v0.8.0 and higher, arithmetic operations revert on underflow and overflow.
+This is important as it shaves the need to use the SafeMath.sol library from OpenZeppelin to prevent unintended behaviour arising from arithmetic overflow/underflow.